AymenBida/tech-articles/README.md

 ### Credits

-The project is part of Microverse Technical curriculum - Ruby on Rails section
+- Design idea by Nelson Sakwa on Behance

 ## Show your support